Sterc/SEOTab/README.md

 Description:
 --------------------
-MODX SEO Tab is a MODX package that helps you manage your pages in Google.
+MODX SEOTab is a MODX package that helps you manage your pages in Google.
 It allows you to:
 - Manage noindex, nofollow
 - Manage internal search engine behavior
 - Manage your Google Sitemap